The Glory Of The Night

 Sweeping the sky with binoculars is an excellent way to take in beauty of the night.
 Your trusty bino and keen eyesight will help you locate areas of dark nebulae in Sagittarius, Scorpius and Ophiuchus.
 These ghostly dark objects were photographed and catalogued by E. E. Barnard .
 You do need a clear southern view and no light sources, not even campfires in the area.
 Complete darkness is essential but the rewards are grand.

 To truly enjoy any celestial object up close, a telescope is crucial.
 A vast collection of objects are found within about fifteen degrees from the southern horizon.
 Like shad flies around a street light, a good percentage of the 157 known globular clusters reside around our galaxy’s nucleus.
 To add to the menu of objects, there is an assortment of emission nebulae – aka stellar nurseries where stars are slowly developing.
-M8 – is a prime example.
+M8 – the Lagoon Nebula is a prime example.
 To locate the Lagoon, start from the spout on the far right of the imaginary teapot and move six degrees (12 full moons in length) north till you come across a star cluster with a cloudy haze next to it.
 Glowing at the naked eye limit, this magnitude 6.0 object is a combination of a star building nebula and an extremely young cluster.
 Astronomers believe this infant cluster star is only a million years old.
 It lies 5,200 light years from us and takes up almost two full moons in the night sky.
 You cannot and should not miss it.
 Move another 1.3 degrees north to see M20 – The Trifid Nebula .

 From the Lagoon, keep travelling up the Milky Way to M16 dubbed the Eagle Nebula .
 This was one of the Hubble Space Telescope’s first targets to image.
 Its close up view of the heart of the nebula has been renamed the Pillars of Life.
 The Eagle registers at magnitude 6.4 and reside some 7,200 light years from us.
 The Eagle is sizably smaller than the Lagoon but has a decent size of one quarter that of the full moon in the sky.
 So again, not a difficult item for locate from a dark site.